-A smiling woman is holding a ten-dollar bill in front of the Alexander Hamilton memorial.
+A smiling woman is holding a ten-dollar bill in front of Alexander Hamilton's grave.

 Bowling Green in New York, NY